Holocaust-Era Property Restitution

 The Department of State does not espouse individual Holocaust-era property claims; rather, it serves as an advocate to foreign governments for comprehensive private property laws or mechanisms that would apply fairly and equitably to all whose property was confiscated during the Holocaust era or subsequently nationalized during the Communist era.

 The Holocaust was one of the greatest organized thefts in history, providing a source of revenue to the Third Reich and the Axis Powers while attempting to wipe out all vestiges of Jewish life and culture in Europe.
 The scale of looting by the Nazis and their collaborators was unprecedented, encompassing art, businesses, land, residences, and cultural/religious properties such as synagogues, sacred religious items, cemeteries, schools, and community centers.
 The estimated 600,000 looted paintings – some 100,000 of which are still missing – underlines the scale of the theft.

-Since 2015, SEHI has supported the , the , and the in their workshops on provenance research.
+Since 2015, SEHI has supported the National Archives and Records Administration , the Association of Art Museum Directors , and the American Alliance of Museums in their workshops on provenance research.
 Their initiative has strengthened art restitution in the United States by welcoming both museum professionals and independent analysts to exchange best practices and improve provenance research skills.